The Haunted Castle (1921)

 After completing his 1921 film "Journey into the Night," F.W.
 Murnau continued to use very slow-paced, bleak storytelling to experiment with his filmmaking style.

-The story takes place at a castle in which a group of gentlemen are gathered for a hunt.
-When the family of a murdered man named Peter arrives, suspicions abound about who the murderer is.
-Through the twist and turns of the story, it is uncovered that Peter's sister had her lover kill him.
-To find this out, Peter's brother dressed as a Catloic Priest to trick his sister-in-law into a confession.
+The story takes place at a castle where a group of gentlemen are gathered for a hunt.
+When the family of a murdered man named Peter arrives, suspicions arise about who the murderer is.
+Through the twists and turns of the story, it is uncovered that Peter's sister had her lover kill him.
+To find this out, Peter's brother dresses as a Catholic Priest to trick his sister-in-law into a confession.

 Despite the twisting and turning of this murder mystery, the impressivness of the filmmaking takes center stage.
-Murnua is incredibly sublte, which makes it the more impressive.
+Murnua is incredibly subtle, which makes it even more impressive.
 Murnau attempts to sit with moments longer than they need to be.
-For example, he sticks with a moment even after the scene should supposedly end.
+For example, he lingers on a moment even after the scene should have supposedly end.
 The effect creates an immediate interest in the viewer about that specific moment.
-He also draws scenes out and has actors really slow down the timing of their action.
+He also draws scenes out and has actors really slow down the timing of their actions.
 All of this forces the viewer to hang on every scene and every moment.
 The specific attention to the immediacy of what is happening allows the viewer to actually be surprised when a twist occurs.
 His attention to the specificity of pace, timing, and action in a scene creates the drama, fear, or intrigue necessary to deliver something structurally that the viewer is unaware of.

 Comments